-This is a Lebanese style beef kafta recipe that's made with ground beef, parsley, onions and a blend of Middle Eastern spices - an easy yummy grilled recipe!
+This is a Lebanese style Beef Kafta recipe that's made with ground beef, parsley, onions and a blend of Middle Eastern spices- perfect on the grill or stove

 What is kafta?

 We call it Kafta in Lebanon and it’s also widely known as Kofta in other Middle Eastern countries.
 It’s basically a meatball using either beef, chicken or lamb, mixed with herbs, Middle Eastern spices and onions.
-The way we make it we use only 4 ingredients: ground beef, onions, parsley and a spice blend similar to all spice.
+All you really need is 4 ingredients: ground beef, onions, parsley and a spice blend similar to all spice.

 How do you make beef kafta?

-I do all the prep in a food processor.
+Do all the prep in a food processor.
 It makes everything super fine and that way when it’s all mixed together, the flavors are more robust!
-I start with about 1/2 bunch of parsley, remove the stems, wash and dry them, and pulse in the food processor.
+Start with about 1/2 bunch of parsley, remove the stems, wash and dry them, and pulse in the food processor.
 You should get about 1/4 cup chopped parsley.

-Then I remove the parsley and set aside in a small bowl.
+Then, remove the parsley and set aside in a small bowl.
 No worries if some remain in the bowl of the food processor.
-Next, I throw in one yellow onion in the food processor and pulse it until it’s also finely chopped.
+Next, throw in one yellow onion in the food processor and pulse it until it’s also finely chopped.

-Now, we put everything together.
-The parsley comes back to the food processor with the onions and I add in the ground beef and the Kafta spices.
-I’ll run the food processor for probably 30 to 45 seconds until everything is well combined and forms a pasty meat mixture like this.
+Now, put everything together.
+The parsley comes back to the food processor with the onions and you can add in the ground beef and the Kafta spices.
+Pulse the food processor a few times until everything is well combined and forms a pasty meat mixture like this.

 What do you eat with beef kafta?

 - Fattoush Salad – Great option if you’re doing low-carb or keto.